Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 - $295: Room Alert 3S

 ## Device Capability Comparison
 This project produces a SNMPv1/2c temperature and humidity monitoring device with flashed configuration settings and no remote management capability.
 Some would see this as a positive from a security-perspective, but it could prove challenging in network environments where change is constant.
-A re-flash/re-programming is required to change any configuration options:
+A re-flash/re-programming is required to modify any configuration options:
 - Host name
 - Device IP and subnet
 - IP gateway